 As you can see, becoming qualified as a HV switcher is a lengthy and involved process due to the workplace safety implications of the work involved.
 We’ve outlined the steps it takes in a mining environment, but it actually varies significantly between industries.
 That being said, no matter what field you want to work in, the vital first step is completing a HV Switching course with a Registered Training Organisation like us, and then every 2 to 3 years, potentially looking at completing a *refresher HV switching course to re-validate your competencies.

-Get in touch with CET to find out more about how you can gain this valuable skill set that will greatly enhance your future employment prospects.
+Get in touch with CET to find out more about our post trade courses and how you can gain this valuable skill set that will greatly enhance your future employment prospects.

 *These courses are typically delivered in conjunction with Coex Training